History of Liverpool F.C. (1892–1959): Formation

-Liverpool's origins lie with their neighbours Everton.
 Founded in 1878, Everton moved to Anfield in 1884, a facility owned by the club's president, John Houlding, a former Lord Mayor of Liverpool.
 In 1892 a dispute arose between Houlding and the Everton board of directors, over the club's tenancy of the ground.
 The annual rent had risen from £100 in 1884 to £250 in 1892; Houlding wanted to sell the ground to the club, which in turn wished to agree a long-term rental.
 Houlding would only agree to this on the basis of a rent at a level unacceptable to the club.
 Negotiations having failed, the directors decided to leave Anfield and find another ground, leaving Houlding with an empty stadium.
 His response was to form a new football club to occupy the stadium.
 He attempted to retain the team name "Everton" by registering the name "Everton Football Club and Athletic Grounds Company, Limited" with Companies House, but the Football League decided that the name belonged to the departed Everton club, which acquired new premises at Goodison Park.
 Houlding therefore adopted the name "Liverpool Football Club" for his new venture.

 Having established his new club, Houlding applied for membership of the First Division of the Football League, rather than the newly formed Second Division.
 The League, unimpressed with this premature application, refused to admit the club, which instead joined the Lancashire League.
 Liverpool played their first match on 1 September 1892, a pre-season friendly match against Rotherham Town, which they won 7–1.
 The team Liverpool fielded against Rotherham was composed entirely of Scottish players – the players who came from Scotland to play in England in those days were known as the Scotch Professors.
 Manager John McKenna had recruited the players after a scouting trip to Scotland – so they became known as the "team of Macs".
 Liverpool's first match in the Lancashire League, which they won 8–0, was against Higher Walton.
 200 spectators attended the match, but as the twenty-two match season proceeded, and Liverpool continued to win, attendances increased.
 Approximately 2,000 people watched Liverpool defeat South Shore in the penultimate match of the season at Anfield.